ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-create-tdms.md

 9. Run the TDMS File Viewer VI and verify you have one frame of data.
 You should have a Frame Start packet, followed by 1080 RAW12 packets, followed by a Frame End packet.

 ## Using line sync packets
+This tutorial will enable line sync packets in the generated data and use the TDMS file viewer to verify that each RAW12 Long Packet is proceded by a Line Start packet and followed by a Line End packet.

 > Note: For the purposes of this tutorial, all input control values not specified should be left as the default value.

 1. Double click the Create CSI-2 Packet TDMS Files VI in the LabVIEW project.